- About Us

 - Estate Planning

-Domestic violence and abuse has become rather prevalent in today’s society.
+Sadly, domestic violence and abuse remains prevalent in today’s society.
 However, there are legal solutions to the issue, but the issue is a very serious one that affects family matters.
 It can affect child custody, visitation with children, and a person’s overall relationship with their family.

-If you are the victim of domestic violence or you are someone who has been accused of domestic violence and you need to defend yourself against the charges, a Duluth family law lawyer can help you with the matter.
+If you are the victim of domestic violence or you are someone who has been accused of domestic violence and you need to defend yourself against the charges, a Northern Minnesota and Wisconsin family law lawyer can help you with the matter.

 Minnesota law defines domestic abuse as: